NotHammer043/Random-Stuffs/What happened between me and Raven/README.md

 Alot of people are asking me "What Happened between you and Raven", I cannot explain it properly because alot has happened and it lasted for months

-I went silent for about a week but he claims that i was just on status (Imagine if i wasnt) after a while of being silent he started making threats and deleted a bunch of files and access

 Note to Raven: Do not try to fucking make false claims about me, i know you deleted our DMS but i still saved it and you can't do anything about it

 ![image](https://github.com/NotHammer043/Random-Stuffs/assets/107131733/d2874e61-3c6a-496d-b6f2-d017d4fef401)